mcoder01/CGE/README.md

 > Note that points in the origin will be projected on the center of the screen.

 For performance improvement purposes, the pipeline also performs another computation, that is the *rendering area*.
-Since each mesh occupies a small portion of the screen on the average, is clever to find the minimum rectangle which contains all the faces of the mesh.
+Since each mesh occupies a small portion of the screen on the average, is clever to find the minimum rectangle which contains all the faces of the mesh and scan only the pixels contained in it instead of the whole screen.
 This can be done by looping through all the projected points of the mesh and search for the top left and the bottom right corners of the rectangle.

 ## CUDA optimizations
 In order to reduce the load of work that the CPU should face, the engine uses the CUDA framework as the interface for the GPU so that it can use parallelization to accelerate the computation of the heaviest jobs.
 Let's see where and how CUDA is used.